The Quoll is a member of the Dasyurids family, it is

 The Australian Museum Complete book of Australian mammals.

-The Encyclopaedia of Australian Mammals by Ronald Strahan.
+The Encyclopedia of Australian Mammals by Ronald Strahan.